stenlarsson/tetattds/tetattds/readme.txt

 by dswifi.
 You also need to have entered wifi settings in a game like Mario Kart DS.

-You can connect to our official server att wallbraker.ath.cx, but you could also run your own server on a PC.
+You can connect to our official server at "walkyrie.se", but you could also run your own server on a PC.
 You might need to open up port 13687 (UDP) in your firewall.